Cheragh Ali Cheragh: Career

 In 1987, Dr. Cheragh was appointed, at the request of Kunduz Physicians, as the chief of Public Health in the Province of Kunduz and the North East zone.
 In 1988 he was appointed as the chief of Surgery of the Jumhooriat Hospital and in 1989 served as the chief of Surgery in Baghlan Province, which was followed by a second term appointment as the Chief of Public Health in Kunduz and the North East zone.

 In 1992, Dr. Cheragh returned to the Jumhooriat Hospital, in Kabul, and served as the chief of Surgery and the Physician- in – Chief of the hospital.
 From 1994 until the Transitional government, he served as Chief of Surgery (at the Jumhooriat Hospital) and chief of Thoracic Surgery (at the Kabul Thoracic Surgery clinic and Hospital).
 Moreover, at the beginning of the transitional government of Afghanistan, Dr.Cheragh was elected as the vice president for the academic affairs of the Kabul Institute of Medicine;

 In 2002 he was also appointed as an advisor to the ministry of Higher Education.
 In 2003, Dr.Cheragh received the honor of being appointed as the President of the Kabul Institute of Medicine.
 Under Dr. Cheragh's leadership, the Kabul Institute of Medicine expanded to become the Kabul Medical University.
 Cheragh also served as chairman of the Kabul Academy of Medical Sciences.

 Furthermore, Since 2005 Dr. Cheragh has been serving as the Medical advisor and the chief of Academic Affairs in the Ministry of Higher Education.
 Dr.Cheragh has been actively involved as an academician in the Kabul Medical College (now Kabul Medical University) since 1979.
 He had started there as an assistant Professor and eventually achieved the highest academic rank of full Professor.
 Over the many years of dedicated Public service, Dr. Cheragh has made a significant contribution in educating and training young Afghan Physicians and Surgeons.
-Dr. Cheragh continues to serve his country with utmost dedication and honor.
-In 2009, Dr.Cheragh selected as a vice-presidential candidate by Dr. Abdullah Abdullah.
-Dr.Cheragh's long history of Public service, His dedication, commitment, and experience in higher education, His discipline as one of the best surgeons in the country makes him uniquely qualified to serve as a future vice President of Afghanistan.
+In 2009, Dr. Cheragh selected as a vice-presidential candidate by Dr. Abdullah Abdullah.

 Since 2005 Dr.Cheragh has been serving as the Medical advisor in the Ministry of Higher Education.